nicholasnelson/open-twit/README.md

 # atweet

-Experimental SvelteKit app for testing the AT Protocol by firing "twits" (stateless actions) and browsing a global feed.
+Experimental SvelteKit app for testing the AT Protocol by firing "twits" (stateless actions), resharing them via "retwits", and browsing a global feed.

 ## Getting Started